Stripe antiferromagnetism and chiral superconductivity in tWSe$_2$: Results

 \subsection{Competing orders in WSe$_2$ at hole filling $\nu=1$}

 The key difference between MoTe$_2$ and WSe$_2$ is in their continuum model effective masses ($m^*=0.62 m_{e}$ for MoTe$_2$ and $m^*=0.43 m_{e}$ for WSe$_2$, where $m_e$ is the bare electron mass).
 In the continuum model, a smaller $m^*$ leads to more dispersive moir\'{e} bands and increased band separations, and this difference in band properties is likely the main reason why the phase diagrams are very different in MoTe$_2$ and WSe$_2$.
 Although the WSe$_2$ bands are broader and more widely separated, band velocities still vanish by symmetry at M-points and produce van Hove singularities that have clear experimental fingerprints [\onlinecite{Xia2024}] when they coincide with the Fermi surface.
 Motivated by the added significance of M-points in WSe$_2$, we allow the $(2,0)$ broken translational symmetry they favor and find the stripe spin-density wave (SDW) states illustrated in Fig.~\ref{fig:WSe2-phase}(b) and Fig.~\ref{fig:FS}(b).
-The stripe state order parameter, \be M^s_{SDW}=\frac{1}{2N_k}\sum_{\vec{k}}^\prime\sum_{l=t,b}\sum_{\sigma=\pm} \sigma\langle c^\dagger_{\vec{k}+\vec{Q}_2,l,\sigma}c_{\vec{k},l,\sigma}\rangle, \ee where $N_k$ is the total number of $\vec{k}$ points in the moir\'{e} BZ, and the prime in $\sum_{\vec{k}}^\prime$ recognizes that the BZ size is reduced by half in the stripe state.
+The stripe state is described by the order parameter, \be M^s_{SDW}=\frac{1}{2N_k}\sum_{\vec{k}}^\prime\sum_{l=t,b}\sum_{\sigma=\pm} \sigma\langle c^\dagger_{\vec{k}+\vec{Q}_2,l,\sigma}c_{\vec{k},l,\sigma}\rangle, \ee where $N_k$ is the total number of $\vec{k}$ points in the moir\'{e} BZ, and the prime in $\sum_{\vec{k}}^\prime$ recognizes that the BZ size is reduced by half in the stripe state.
+The stripe SDW state is a mixture of the charge stripe order and layer antiferromagnetism with non-zero $M^l_{AFM}$ and $M^s_{SDW}$.

 We have performed HF calculations that allow $N$, $M_F$, $M^l_{AFM}$, and $M^s_{SDW}$ order parameters for the twist angles $\theta=2.7^\circ$ and, $\theta=3.65^\circ$, which have been experimentally investigated [\onlinecite{Xia2024, Knuppel2025}].
-In the case of zero displacement field $E$, we did not find metastable states with ferroelectric $N \ne 0$ order over the range of model parameters considered.
+In the case of zero displacement field $D$, we did not find metastable states with ferroelectric $N \ne 0$ order over the range of model parameters considered.
 The FM state, which is stable over a broad range of filling factors in the MoTe$_2$ case, is always insulating and topologically non-trivial and is referred to below as the quantum anomalous Hall insulator (QAHI).
 The ordered states that compete with the QAHI at zero displacement field are a metallic layer AFM and a related insulating stripe SDW state discussed below.